jenkinsci/external-workspace-manager-plugin/doc/PIPELINE_EXAMPLES.md

 By passing the `selectedRun` parameter to the `exwsAllocate` step, it allocates the first workspace used by the selected run.
-The workspace path pattern is like this: _physicalPathOnDisk/$UPSTREAM_NAME/$SELECTED_BUILD_NUMBER_.
+If the `runSelector` step selected the build number _14_, then the resulting path
-Let’s assume that the selected build number is _12_, then the resulting path is: _jenkins-project/disk1/upstream/12_.
+is: _jenkins-project/disk1/upstream/14_.

 **Stage 5.
 Run tests in the downstream job**

 The `exws` step concatenates the node’s local path with the path returned by the `exwsAllocate` step in stage 3.
 In this scenario, the complete path for running tests is:
-_/mount-from-test-node/to/disk-one/jenkins-project/disk1/upstream/12_.
+_/mount-from-test-node/to/disk-one/jenkins-project/disk1/upstream/14_.
 It will reuse the workspace defined in the _upstream_ job.